How to Build and Query Vector Indexes

 )

-2. Query the Index
+2. Query the index (native engine)

-# Query vector (from your embedding model)
+# Query vector from your embedding model (1D float32, length == dim)

 query = np.random.randn(384).astype(np.float32)